Skyscanner/backpack-android/CONTRIBUTING.md

  ./scripts/record_screenshot_tests.sh
 ```

-This will generate the latest screenshot.
-Verify the changes & generated screenshots are as expected and commit the changes.
+This will generate the latest snapshots.
+Verify the changes & generated snapshots are as expected and commit the changes.

 To test changes use